The University of Arizona logo

 Process for Moving Policy from Interim Status to Permanent Status

-1. Policy Revisions.
-If the Policy Sponsor makes revisions to the approved interim Policy, the Policy Analyst will submit the revised Policy to OGC.
+If the Policy Sponsor makes revisions to the approved interim Policy, the policy analyst will submit the revised Policy to the assigned attorney.

-1. If OGC determines that significant changes to the Policy language are warranted based on changes initiated by the Policy Sponsor or based on feedback, the revised Policy will be submitted for conceptual review.
+1. If the assigned attorney determines that significant changes to the Policy language are warranted based on changes initiated by the Policy Sponsor or based on feedback, the revised Policy will be submitted for an additional open feedback period.
 Move to step 2 below.

-2. If an interim Policy is being used throughout the interim period, before the Policy is moved to permanent status, and OGC determines that no significant changes to the Policy language are warranted, there is no need to submit the Policy for the feedback period.
-Move to step 7 below.
+2. If an interim Policy is being used throughout the interim period, before the Policy is moved to permanent status, and the assigned attorney determines that no significant changes to the Policy language are warranted, there is no need to submit the Policy for the feedback period.
+Move to step 4 below.

-1. Post the approved permanent Policy on the University Policies portal.
+Following President approval, the approved Policy is published in UAnnounce and posted on the University Policies website.

 Revised: February 2024